zhouhuashan/onnxruntime/docs/IR.md

 The Common IR is an open specification that consists of the following
 components:

-1)  Definition of extensible computation graph model including methods for registering operators and manipulating the graph
+1)  Definition of anextensible computation graph model.

-2)  Built-in operators and standard data types
+2)  Built-in operators and standard data types.

-3)  Reference implementation of the built-in of operators
+3)  Reference implementation of the built-in of operators.

 __Some notes on language in this and all related documents__: